alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 ## Conclusions

-* For maximum all-round speed, Blosc with LZ4 and no shuffle is the best option, compressing at 11G/s and decompressing at over 7G/s.
+* For maximum all-round speed, Blosc with LZ4 and no shuffle is ludicrous, compressing at 11G/s and decompressing at over 7G/s.
 * For higher compression ratios, Blosc with Zstandard is excellent.
 Adding the bit-shuffle filter increases compression ratio even further to over 50X at a moderate cost to decompression speed.
-* Using Blosc with multiple threads accelerates both compression and decompression, large (16M) chunk sizes were needed to see the benefits (see also below).
+* Using Blosc with multiple threads accelerates both compression and decompression, but larger (16M) chunk sizes were needed to see the benefits (see also below).

 ## Caveats